owulveryck/blog/content/post/simple-rnn-in-go.md

 Anyway, beside the lottery, a lot of events are, in essence, recurrent.
 The point is that the recurrency model is usually not obvious and therefore not easy to detect.

-This is where a RNN could shine and enhance our professional lifes.
+This is where a RNN could shine and enhance our professional lives.

 For example, on certain systems, you can have failures "every now-and-then".
 Even if you don't find the root cause, it could be useful to predict the next failure.
 If you have enough data about the past failures, the RNN could learn the pattern, and tell you when the next failure will occur.